 In this age of digital information and communication, filing your tax return electronically saves time, postage and paper.
 If you file electronically, keep a backup copy of your return.
 You may need it to check the data you transmitted on a previous year's return to prepare your current year’s return or to produce income information on request.
 If you can’t put your hands on a previous year’s tax return, you can access it online.

-How Can I View My Previous Tax Return Online?
+How Can I View My Tax Return Online?

 If you paid a professional tax preparer to file your tax return, the easiest way to view this information online is to access an online account that the tax preparer set up for you.
 You may need to create an online account if you don’t already have one, but your tax preparer can walk you through the steps.
 If this option is not available to you, there’s another way to retrieve your tax information, by accessing the database of the IRS.

 Transcripts are not exact duplicates of your tax return, such as a photocopy would render, but they are summaries of the data that appears on your return.
-If you simply want to view the information online, a transcript fills the bill.
+If you simply want to view the information online, for example, you want to your IRS refund from a previous year, a transcript fills the bill.
 The icing on the cake is that the IRS provides online transcripts free of charge.

 Types of IRS Transcripts